 Fly-tipping is the unauthorised depositing of waste on any land that does not have a licence or permit from the Environment Agency.

-- Investigate all reported incidents of fly-tipped waste on highways and public land.
+- investigating all reported incidents of fly-tipped waste on public highways and land

-- Publicise instances of fly-tipping to encourage members of the public to report offenders.
+- encouraging members of the public to report any offences they witness

-- Monitor fly tipping hot spots on a regular basis and remove any waste and install covert CCTV in areas that are subject to regular fly tipping.
+- install covert CCTV in areas that are subject to regular fly-tipping.

-- Advise private landowners where their land is subject to regular fly-tipping.
+- advising private landowners where their land is subject to regular fly-tipping

 What we will not do